surajsharma/x-in-y-lines/README.md

 # x-in-y-lines
-fully-functional applications in any language, usually written succintly (&lt;1000 loc)
+fully-functional applications in any language, usually written succintly (&lt;1000 loc).
+If you would like your project/tutorial featured in this list, please make a PR.

+## WWW / Networks
+- Strace in 60 lines of Go [link](https://hackernoon.com/strace-in-60-lines-of-go-b4b76e3ecd64)
+- News Scraper with 100 Lines of Python [link](https://hackernoon.com/i-made-a-news-scrapper-with-100-lines-of-python-2e1de1f28f22)

 ## Games

 - snake in 12 lines of Pytorch [link](https://scribe.rip/artificialis/writing-snake-in-12-lines-of-pytorch-f7b21ce42a66)
+- Pokemon game in 70 lines of Javascript [link](https://hackernoon.com/recreate-a-simple-pokemon-game-with-70-lines-of-javascript)

 ## Engines/Frameworks